Exceeding your storage on Dropbox Basic: FAQs

 • Shared folders you own will also be removed, allowing other users to maintain access.

 Deleted files and folders are moved to the Deleted files tab in the left side panel, for 30 days before permanent removal.
-You can re-add shared folders and their contents back to your account once your account is under quota, or you have upgraded your account for additional storage.
+Once your account is below the storage limit, or after you upgrade, you can add shared folders back to your account.
 Permanently deleted files can’t be restored.

 How can I avoid the deletion of my data?